reof-mas/reof-mas-src/docs/source/index.rst

         cd py_env/src
         python melodic_chains.py

 After this there should be generated artefacts in py_env/src/outputs.
-Vote winner themes are named artefact_[id].mid and created songs are called song_[id].mid.
+Vote winner themes are named artefact_[id].mid and the created song is called the_song.mid.

 Agent overview